I had a chance to chat with legendary KGO talk show host

 has been kept in the archives, and since communism has gone away is now

 JCP: You're very eloquent.
-Do you could trace gift with words back to someone or
+Do you trace your gift with words back to someone or

 something in particular?